-The New Jersey State Board of Accountancy is responsible for licensing state residents interested in becoming certified public accountants.
-The Board requires its CPAs to have at least 150 semester hours of college education, a bachelor’s degree at minimum, a year of public accounting experience, and passing scores on both the Uniform CPA Exam and on New Jersey’s ethics, laws, and regulations exam to qualify for licensure.
+The New Jersey State Board of Accountancy is responsible for licensing and regulating certified public accountants.
+Aspiring CPAs must have at least 150 credit hours that are part of a bachelor’s degree program or higher, a year of public accounting experience, and passing scores on both the Uniform CPA Exam and on New Jersey’s ethics, laws, and regulations exam to qualify for licensure.

 New Jersey Accountants: Salary and Job Trends

 The job market for accountants continues to expand at an impressive clip in the Garden State.
 According to the New Jersey Division of Labor Market and Demographic Research, the number of accountants and auditor jobs here is projected to increase by 6.7% between 2018 and 2028.
 During that time, a combination of new job growth, retirements, and natural job turnover will result is about 4,310 job openings here annually during this ten-year period leading to 2028.

 Key industries here that support innovation and expansion are also some of the top employers for accountants in the state and include everything from technology and biopharmaceuticals, to financial services and healthcare, to the industrial base and advanced manufacturing that are part of New Jersey’s legacy and character.

 The gaming industry is still big business in Atlantic City, too.
 Accountants here follow the AICPA’s Gaming Audit and Accounting Guide when performing routine audits for the tightly regulated casinos that operate here.
 It’s interesting work for the accountants lucky enough to get it.
 These jobs are rare anywhere in the world, making New Jersey one of the few places where auditors can work outside the more routine realm of corporate audit and assurance services.
 Casinos like Borgata and Bally’s Atlantic City all employ accountants to ensure their gambling businesses run smoothly.